john-kheir/home/docs/booting/virtualbox.md

 <a id="start-vm"></a>
 ## Start the VM

-Use the disk created a step 2 as boot disk
+Use the boot disk created in the second step as boot disk.

 <a id="ping-core0></a>
 ## Ping the core0